syselement/blog/home-lab/hypervisors/proxmox/pve-install.md

 > [UpSnap - http://192.168.5.15:8090](http://192.168.5.15:8090/)

 - Install the [Docker LXC](https://community-scripts.github.io/ProxmoxVE/scripts?id=docker) with the desired specs - TESTING Default
+  - 📌 TEMP -> this is just for TESTING - final Docker will be on a VM

 ```bash
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/community-scripts/ProxmoxVE/main/ct/docker.sh)"